greg-bioinfo/Multiplexed_image_analysis_pipeline/README.md

   * Extract and import the folder 'pipeline' into your Google Drive: Log in to your Google Drive and then click the 'new' button --> Import a folder
   * If you are working with 'mcd' format images, import them into the 'Pipeline/project/images/mcd' folder.
 If you are working with '.tiff' format images, import them into the     'Pipeline/project/images/raw' folder.
   * Rename the 'project' folder according to the name of your analysis project.
-  * Open the first notebook, number 0, located in the 'pipeline/code' folder.
+  * Open the first google colab notebook, number 0, on google drive located in the 'pipeline/code' folder.
 Google Collaps notebooks are made up of cells that can be run by clicking on the triangle on the left.